How To Co-wash Relaxed Hair

 I've been co-washing my relaxed hair for a while now and my hair has really liked it.
 When I first heard about co-washing I had no idea what it was.
 What I learned is co-washing is short for conditioner washing or no-pooing.
 When you co-wash you're cleansing your scalp and hair with a conditioner or cleansing conditioner or cream instead of a shampoo.

 The key benefit of co-washing is to clean the hair while not stripping the hair of moisture or nutrients.
 When I co-wash my hair feels more moisturized than it does when I shampoo.
-So I don't always deep condition when I co-wash.
+So I don't always have to deep condition when I co-wash.
 When I co-wash I do it in three steps:

 1. Select my co-wash